Uasin Gishu County: Tourism

 Tourism, sports tourism in particular, is a growing sub-sector in the county - the result of long term performances by athletes from the region.

 Transport

 Uasin Gishu has 300 km of tarmac roads, 549 km of murram roads and 377 km of earth roads.
 It also has 17 km of railway line with 8 railway stations in addition to an inland container depot.
 The Eldoret International Airport and two airstrips are also located in the county, all combining to make it the regions service hub.

 Education

 The county has several universities including Moi University and the University of Eldoret, which have their main campuses in the county.
-Several technical and vocational institutes are also located in the county, including Eldoret National Polytechnic, Rift Valley Technical Training Institute, Kipkabus Technical Training Institute, Moiben Technical Training Institute, Kosyin Technical Training Institute, Chebororwa Agricultural Training Centre, Tumaini and Technical Training Institute, amongst others.
+Several technical and vocational institutes are also located in the county, including Eldoret National Polytechnic, Rift Valley Technical Training Institute, Kipkabus Technical and Vocational College, Moiben Technical and Vocational College, Kosyin Technical Training Institute, Chebororwa Agricultural Training Centre, Tumaini and Technical Training Institute, Eldoret Technical training institute Kenya School of TVET (Moiben Campus), amongst others.